ejdecena/ejdecena/README.md

 ### Hi there, I am Edgard Decena. 👋
 ### Python Developer.

+Experience in software development in Python language.
+Advanced knowledge of MySQL, PostgreSQL and MariaDB database managers.
+Experience in Data Mining, Machine Learning, Numerical Analysis.

 <!--
 **ejdecena/ejdecena** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.